 - Support state labor contracts that require state employees to contribute to their pensions.

-- Voted to reform the maze of unfair regulations by requiring the Governor every year to collect and report on all regulations that effect small businesses.
+- Voted to reform the maze of unfair regulations by requiring the Governor annually to collect and report on all regulations that affect small businesses.

 Protecting women’s equality and health

-We need to ensure women are treated equally in the workforce and are afforded the same opportunities as their male counterparts.
+We need to ensure women are treated equally and with dignity in the workplace, and are afforded the same opportunities as their male counterparts.
 We also need to work to reduce healthcare costs and ensure that we have a strong provider network to serve the growing needs of our state.
-I also support keeping a woman’s reproductive choice safe and legal to protect women’s health and human dignity.
-To these ends I:
+I have strongly supported modernizing the traditional work week to allow employees to have more flexible work schedules (AB 2482).
+I also support guaranteeing equal pay for equal work and keeping a woman’s reproductive choice safe and legal to protect women’s health and human dignity.
+For example, I:

-- Authored a bill that provides protection for reproductive healthcare workers and domestic violence survivors enrolled in the Safe At Home Program to protect them from stalkers and abusers (AB 2263).
+- Authored a bill that provides protection for reproductive healthcare workers and domestic violence survivors to protect them from stalkers and abusers (AB 2263).